lhs banner

 Tax-Saving Tips

 Even if you don't have a lot of money to start with, mutual funds are a good way to invest.
 They help you spread your money out over several investments.
-You can easily get to your money, experts handle it for you, and there are rules in place to protect your investment.
+You can easily get your money; experts handle it for you, and rules are in place to protect your investment.
 There is a mutual fund for you based on your goals and risk tolerance, whether you want growth, stability, or a mix of the two.

 • Example 2: Meena invests ₹5 lakh in a debt fund earning 6%, generating ₹30,000 annually as stable income.